richnologies/ngx-stripe/projects/ngx-stripe/README.md

 3. All the missing [`Element Components`](https://stripe.com/docs/stripe-js/react#element-components) like IBAN, Ideal, FPX, ... have been added
 4. `Request Payment Button` now has full support
 5. Added [`Container Style`](https://stripe.com/docs/js/element/the_element_container) functionality support
-6. All documentation has been moved to a new [site](https://richnologies.gitbook.io/ngx-stripe/)
-7. A [`Migration`](https://github.com/richnologies/ngx-stripe/blob/main/MIGRATION.md) guide has been added with details of what have changed
+6. A [`Migration`](https://github.com/richnologies/ngx-stripe/blob/main/MIGRATION.md) guide has been added with details of what have changed
+7. The new version of library is compatible from Angular 6+ major versions.
+Check the `Installation` section see how to install an older version.
+8. All documentation has been moved to a new [site](https://richnologies.gitbook.io/ngx-stripe/)

 Finally, in order to ease the transition, we are naming the old version of the library `legacy` and we have created some `npm tags` to make it easy to install older versions.